Chapter 2.24

 2.24.030 Membership.

-(2) Be over the age of twenty-one years;
+(e) Be of minimum age of twenty-one years;

-(7) Have a valid motor vehicle operator’s license and have no D.W.I. convictions within the last five years;
+(i) Have a valid motor vehicle operator’s license with no D.W.I. convictions within the last five years;

-(8) Must complete a first aid class and receive a valid card within six months of being hired;
+(j) Complete a first aid class within six months of being hired;

-(B) Must within one year from date of hiring complete and pass an approved police reserve academy course of instructions, as set by the city or the state;
+(l) Within one year from date of hiring complete and pass an approved police reserve academy course;

 2.24.040 Identification card and badge.